-Purgatory Chasm is located in Sutton, Massachusetts.
-When you enter into the State Reservation from Route 146, the visitors center will be on your right side.
-Parking is $5.00 a car for Massachusetts Residents and $10.00 for non-Massachusetts residents.
-Take some time here at the visitors center to check out the various pictures they have up on the wall, grab a map of the state park and ask the ranger here any questions you may have regarding the chasm.
+Take some time here at the visitors center to check out the various pictures they have up on the wall, grab a map of the state park or to ask the ranger any questions you may have regarding the chasm.
 They also have indoor bathrooms here.
 COVID Update: If you are visiting during in 2020, please be aware that the visitors center and bathrooms are closed at this time.

 By now, your kids have probably spotted the super fun playground nearby with climbing structures, swings and a merry-go-round.
 There are also lots of picnic tables in the area as well if you brought your lunch or a snack.